giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

 }
 ```

-Our maker contract is now complete and is now able to post offers on Mangrove when called (by admin) of `newOffer`.
+Our maker contract is now complete and ready to be [tested](./HowToTest.md) and [deployed](./HowToDeploy.md).
 Its offer logic is simple: %%outbound|outbound%% tokens must be present in the contract when called by Mangrove and %%inbound|inbound%% tokens will be stored in the contract when the taker's payment is received.
 Admin can redeem those tokens by calling the public `withdrawToken` function (see [here](../technical-references/code/strategies/interfaces/IOfferLogic.md) for all public functions that our contract inherits from Direct).

 ## Advanced Direct offer: liquidity amplification